tideofwords/plonkathon-nopoems/README.md

 The parts of PlonK that are responsible for ensuring strong privacy are left out of this implementation.
 See if you can identify them in the [original paper](https://eprint.iacr.org/2019/953.pdf) and add them here.
 3. Add support for lookups.
 A lookup argument allows us to prove that a certain element can be found in a public lookup table.
 [PlonKup](https://eprint.iacr.org/2022/086.pdf) introduces lookup arguments to PlonK.
 Try to understand the construction in the paper and implement it here.
+4. Implement Merlin transcript.
+Currently, this implementation uses the [merlin transcript package](https://github.com/nalinbhardwaj/curdleproofs.pie/tree/master/merlin).
+Learn about the [Merlin transcript construction](https://merlin.cool) and the [STROBE framework](https://www.cryptologie.net/article/416/the-strobe-protocol-framework/) which Merlin is based upon, and then implement the transcript class `MerlinTranscript` yourself!

 ## Getting started

-To get started, you'll need to have a Python version >= 3.8 and [`poetry`](https://python-poetry.org) installed: `curl -sSL https://install.python-poetry.org | python3 -`.
+To get started, you'll need to have Python version >= 3.9 installed.
+You'll also need to install two packages: `py-ecc` and `merlin-transcripts`.

-Then, run `poetry install` in the root of the repository.
-This will install all the dependencies in a virtualenv.
+### Optional but recommended: set up a virtual environment

+If you're going to work with a lot of different Python projects, you will want to keep separate Python "virtual environments" for each project.
+A virtual environment is simply a folder containing a Python interpreter and any dependencies you need for that project.
+When you start a new project, you create a fresh virtual environment, so you only install the packages you need.

+For dependency management, you can use `conda`.
+We suggest installing Miniconda, following the directions at [Miniconda](https://docs.anaconda.com/miniconda/).

+Once you have installed conda, create a new environment `plonkathon` that runs Python version 3.9 by running `conda create --name plonkathon python=3.9`.

+Then type `conda activate plonkathon` to activate your new environment.
+You should see `(plonkathon)` next to your shell prompt.

+If you want to see all your environments, you can run `conda env list`.
+If you started from a fresh conda install, you should see `base` and `plonkathon`, and it should show that `plonkathon` is active.

+To learn more about Python virtual environments, take a look at `https://csguide.cs.princeton.edu/software/virtualenv`.

+### Required: install dependencies

+You'll use `pip`, the Python package installer, to install the dependencies.
+Make sure to activate the `plonkathon` virtual environment, then run
+`pip install py-ecc`
+and then
+`pip install merlin-transcripts`.

+If you want to check that the installation worked, type `python` to open the command-line Python interpreter.
+Run `>>> import py_ecc`.
+If `py-ecc` has installed successfully, it will run for a second or two, then give you a new prompt `>>>`.
+If not, the Python interpreter will show a `ModuleNotFoundError`.
+Then run `>>> import merlin_transcripts` to check that `merlin-transcripts` installed as well.

+Notice the difference between the package name `py-ecc` with a hyphen and the module name `py_ecc` with an underscore.

+### Back to proofs

-Then, to see the proof system in action, run `poetry run python test.py` from the root of the repository.
+Now that your Python dependencies are up and running, run `python test.py` from the root of the repository.
 This will take you through the workflow of setup, proof generation, and verification for several example programs.

+The `main` branch contains code stubbed out with comments to guide you through the tests.
+The `hardcore` branch removes the comments for the more adventurous amongst you.
+The `reference` branch contains a completed implementation.

 ### Compiler
 #### Program
 We specify our program logic in a high-level language involving constraints and variable assignments.
 Here is a program that lets you prove that you know two small numbers that multiply to a given number (in our example we'll use 91) without revealing what those numbers are: